akhtershahid/banking/README.md

 # **Implementation details**
-Dropwizard has been used the bootstap the application.
+Dropwizard has been used to bootstap the application.

-_The application represents the money in the lowest unit of currency(e.g. penny).
-For simplicity no currency has been defined An account model has property `accountId` and `amount` are defined as `Long` datatype._
+_The application represents the money in the lowest unit of currency(e.g. penny).<br/> For simplicity no currency has been defined.
+An account model has property `accountId` and `amount`, defined as `Long` datatype._

-java Concurrent HashMap has been used as persistence of accounts.
+ConcurrentHashMap implementation of java Map has been used as persistence of accounts.
 Currency conversion has not been implemented.

 # **How to build**
 Maven has been used to manage the dependencies and create the builds.
 To build the application run